-That’s why this new wearable technology – GPS shoes – are so cool – the person doesn’t see the hidden tracking device, so it helps to preserve their privacy and the dignity of the wearer.
+That’s why this new wearable technology – GPS shoes – has a key advantage.
+The person doesn’t see the hidden tracking device, so it helps to preserve their privacy and the dignity of the wearer.

 GPS Shoes For Seniors

-They fit into most shoes easily and feel like regular insoles so there is no concern that the device will bother tender feet.
+They fit into most shoes easily (they are in trim-to-fit sizes) and feel like regular insoles so there is no concern that the device will bother tender feet.

-Better yet, even if your elderly parents live in Portland, Maine and you live in Los Angeles, California – you can still track them and receive alerts of their wherabouts.
+Better yet, even if your elderly parents live in Portland, Maine and you live in Los Angeles, California – you can still track them and receive alerts of their whereabouts.